Using Insider Container Images

 - One computer system (physical or virtual) running the latest build of Windows Server from the Windows Insider program and/or the latest build of Windows 10 from the Windows Insider program.

-It is required that you use a build of Windows Server from the Windows Server Insider Preview program, or a build of Windows 10 from the Windows Insider Preview program, to use the base image described below.
+You must use a build of Windows Server from the Windows Server Insider Preview program or a build of Windows 10 from the Windows Insider Preview program to use the base image described below.
 If you are not using one of these builds, the use of these base images will result in failure to start a container.

-Docker is required in order to work with Windows containers.
-Docker consists of the Docker Engine, and the Docker client.
-You will also need a version of Docker that supports multi-stage builds for the best experience using the Container-optimized Nano Server image.
+Docker EE is required in order to work with Windows containers.
+Docker EE consists of the Docker engine and the Docker client.

-Use OneGet to install the latest version of Docker.
+Use OneGet to install the latest version of Docker EE Preview.

 When the installation is complete, reboot the computer.